 Category Description

-Variable label mean age of all full-time employees
+Variable label Mean age of all full-time employees

 Variable name alter_mw_vz

 Data type Numerical

+Category Description

 Origin ВеН

 Detailed description This variable contains the mean age of all the full-time employees in the establishment.
 The age is calculated from the date of birth.
 It is recalculated for every cross-section as of the reference date of 30.06 of the respective year.
 Individuals who are reported with the person group codes 101, 140, 143, 105, 106, 112, 113, 114, 118, 119, 120, 149, 201, 203, 205, 999 and YYY and as full-time employees are counted as full-time employees.
-Further information on the person group code can be found in the Appendix (Section 6.2) and information on the definition of full-time and part-time employment in Section 3.1.6.
+Further information on the person group code can be found in the Appendix (Section 8.2) and information on the definition of full-time and part-time employment in Section 3.1.6.
 This means that trainees/apprentices and people in marginal part-time employment or in partial retirement are not taken into account.
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No